digifactory/laravel-svg-fixer-middleware/README.md

 ```

 ## Usage
-By default, the middleware filters all post requests for SVG files and simply fixes them for the Laravel validator when not valid.
-In most cases this will be caused by the missing XML starting declaration.

-Simply register the newly created class in your middleware stack.
+Simply register the `SvgFixerMiddleware` class in your middleware stack.
 ``` php
 // app/Http/Kernel.php